-Someone who has allodynia feels pain from non-painful stimuli.
-For example, a person may feel pain from a light touch or when brushing their hair.
+Allodynia is a type of neuropathic pain.
+Someone who has allodynia feels unexpected pain from non-painful stimuli, like from a light touch or when brushing their hair.

 Some people feel extreme pain from something minor, such as a paper cut.
 Feeling increased pain or being hypersensitive to mild pain is called hyperalgesia.

-Symptoms can vary from mild to severe.
-Some people may feel a burning sensation while others feel an ache or squeezing pain.
+Symptoms can range from mild to severe, and the sensations can also vary.
+Some people may feel a burning sensation, while others feel an ache or squeezing pain.

-- Thermal allodynia: Thermal allodynia causes temperature-related pain.
-Pain occurs due to a mild change of temperature on the skin.
+- Thermal allodynia: Pain occurs when there is a mild change of temperature on the skin.
 For example, a few drops of cold water on the skin may be painful.

 Having one of the following medical conditions may also increase a person’s risk of developing allodynia.

 Migraine can cause debilitating headache and other symptoms, such as sensitivity to sound and light.
 At least

 Fibromyalgia causes widespread pain in the body.
 There may be a link between allodynia and fibromyalgia.

 Diabetes can cause nerve damage and increase the risk of nerve pain, including allodynia.